1954–55 Baltimore Bullets season: Dispersal Draft

-After the original Baltimore Bullets franchise folded operations on November 27, 1954, the NBA would conduct a dispersal draft on the team's players later that same day.
-As of 2025, this would be the last dispersal draft that the NBA had in regards to their own teams folding operations.
-(The NBA would later host the 1976 ABA dispersal draft due to the NBA-ABA merger earlier that year, but the dispersal draft there would involve teams from the future created rivaling American Basketball Association, not any teams from the NBA.)
-As such, the following teams acquired these players from the original Bullets franchise during the dispersal draft period.
+After the original Baltimore Bullets franchise folded operations on November 27, 1954, the NBA conducted a dispersal draft on the team's players later that day.
+This stands as the last dispersal draft held by the NBA for one of their own teams folding.
+However, the NBA would later host the 1976 ABA dispersal draft in August after the NBA-ABA merger two months earlier, but this dispersal draft involved teams from NBA rival league American Basketball Association and therefore no NBA teams.

+The following teams acquired these players from the original Bullets franchise during the dispersal draft period: